HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 If you want to perform a replacement of the OOB components that are shipped, see [Adding the sample web content libraries in the authoring portlet](../../../manage_content/wcm_delivery/deliver_webcontent_on_dx/getting_started/creating_contentsamples/wcm_delivery_ctsamples_libraries.md).

-## Cleanup orphaned comments data stored in the comment's library.​
+## Cleaning up orphaned comments data stored in the library

-Starting from CF214, a new API is available for soft deleting all the comments that are no longer mapped to content (e.g. if the content was deleted).
+Starting from CF214, a new API is available for soft deleting all the comments that are no longer mapped to content (for example, if the content was deleted).

-Pass all the library names that contain the orphaned comments data, in the libraries query parameter.
+In the libraries query parameter, pass all the library names containing the orphaned comments data.
-The API will find all comments based on the authoring template and site area ```Comments``` of each of the defined libraries and soft delete them.
+The API finds all comments based on the authoring template and site area ```Comments``` of each of the defined libraries and soft deletes them.

 ![Comments Library with Orphaned Comments](../developing_managing_content/_img/comments_library_orphaned_comments.png)

-Sample request is as follows:
+The following is a sample request:

 {{host}}/{{WpsContextRoot}}/mycontenthandler/wcmrest/deleteComments?libraries=Web Content&libraries=Demo Library​

-Sample Response body is as follows:
+The following is a sample response body:

 ```
 {